Shaga-Matula/Mastermind_PG/README.md

   * You win the game when you manage to guess <strong> all the colors in the code sequence and when they all in the right position.</strong>
 ### Lose
   * You lose the game if you use all attempts without guessing the computer choice.
+The computer will then reveal answer.
 ### Reset
   * The computer will then reset the game and start again.